alephium/old-wiki/src/Pool-Mining-Guide.md

 You will find a complete list of known mining pools [on this link.](#community-pools)

 ### Build your own Pool
-If you want to host your own mining pool, please checkout the repo here: [https://github.com/alephium/mining-pool/](https://github.com/alephium/mining-pool/).
-If you create a pool, feel free to send a Pull Request to add your pool the list on the [Community Pools page](./Community-Pools.md).
+If you want to host your own mining pool, please checkout [the repo here](https://github.com/alephium/mining-pool/](https://github.com/alephium/mining-pool/).
+If you create a pool, feel free to send a Pull Request to add your pool the [list](#community-pools).

 ### Example node configuration for mining pool: